user202729/plover-generate/README.md

 * The programs are also compatible with `pypy3`.
 It's also possible to pass `-OO` flag to `pypy3` to disable assertions to speed up the programs.
-* It's possible to run `main3.py --generate --output a.json && cp a.json b.json` and load `b.json`
+* It's possible to run `main3.py -g -o a.json && cp a.json b.json` and load `b.json`
 into Plover, so that it's possible to use a dictionary while waiting for the new dictionary to be generated.